jyang759/JIE-3331/README.md

 ## Release v0.2.0
 ### New Features
-- Change the tab width
+- Added save button functionality
-- Change the ability to see the line numbers
+- Added the ability to enable/disable line numbers
+- Added the ability to change tab width
-- Added save feature functionality
+- Added the ability to change font size
 ### Bug Fixes
-- Fixed incorrect save button functionality
+- Fixed old save button functionality (the button had Save As functionality as a placeholder)
 ### Known Issues
-- The tab indents at the beginning of the line and not at the cursor
+- Pressing tab indents at the beginning of the line and not at the location of the cursor

 ## Release v0.1.0
 ### New Features